A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 15
+Today's problem was both a relief and also a very fun to solve!
+Beside some indexes gymnastics no major hurdles to get to the solution.
+Super!

 # Day 14
 Today has been a blast!
 The problem was really fun to solve and finally I was able to put into practice some tricks learnt last year in AoC.
 The first part